polterguy/micro/README.md

 ```

-The total width of your columns must result in 100.
-If it exceeds 100, it will wrap the next column unto the next line.
-In general terms, you should
+The total width of your columns should result in 100.
+If it exceeds 100, it will wrap the overflowed columns unto a new rows.
+But you can also
-avoid having more columns within each row, than that which adds up to 100, since this will create bad padding at the end of your elements.
+avoid defining your column widths, at which point each column will take up an equal amount of width within your rows.
+If you want to have floating
+widths of your columns like this, you can use the generic _'col'_ class on your columns, at which point your columns will divide the available width
+amongst themselves, and become equally wide.

 ### Column offset